Cohere Secures Naming Rights to Ottawa Convention Centre

 What happened

-The press release quoted in coverage includes remarks from Cohere and the venue.
-Dave Ferris, vice-president of global public sector at Cohere, is quoted saying, "As a Canadian company building secure, enterprise-grade sovereign AI for organizations around the world, we are pleased to support a venue that brings together business, government, technology, and community in the nation's capital."
-Cohere Centre general manager Neill Bales is quoted calling the partnership "a testament to Ottawa's emergence as a hub for innovation and world-class events," per the reports.
-BetaKit notes it reached out to Cohere and the venue manager for details on the financial terms of the naming agreement and had not received a response as of press time.
+Ottawa's Capital Exhibition Centre, long known as the EY Centre, will be renamed the Cohere Centre effective May 1, 2026, under a new naming-rights agreement, according to CTV News, OBJ Ottawa, and BetaKit.
+The 200,000-square-foot facility is described as Ottawa's largest convention and event venue, and new signage and branding will roll out over the coming weeks.
+Cohere vice-president of global public sector Dave Ferris said in a statement, "As a Canadian company building secure, enterprise-grade sovereign AI for organizations around the world, we are pleased to support a venue that brings together business, government, technology, and community in the nation's capital."
+Cohere Centre general manager Neill Bales called the partnership "a testament to Ottawa's emergence as a hub for innovation and world-class events."
+BetaKit reported it asked Cohere and the venue manager for the financial terms of the deal but had not received a response as of press time; those terms remain undisclosed.

 Industry context